 How about mobility?
 Can you easily move it around?

-My entire case mounts on top of a rolling stand, which makes it extremely quick to move around location.
+My entire case mounts on top of a rolling stand, which makes it extremely quick to move around the location.
 If we’re shooting in tighter spaces, my kit can find its place on top of a chair, staircase, or even an apple box.
 Having your setup fully inside the case makes a world of difference; it feels safer to set up in such unusual locations.
-With a single power cord hanging out of it, it’s as easy as plugging it out of the power and closing the Pelican lid in order to completely move out from the location.
+With a single power cord hanging out of it, it’s as easy as plugging it out of the power and closing the Pelican lid to move out from the location completely.